 Don’t take colors for granted

-Since the blog has a ton of content on each page, especially if you include the comments, it’s really important that it’s easy to read.
+Since the blog has a ton of content on each page, especially if you include the comments, it’s really important to make it easy to read.
 The content has always been formatted for readability, but the colors weren’t.

 Emails drive traffic

-The third most popular way you come back to Quick Sprout is through Twitter and Facebook.
-With my old design I just linked you to my Twitter and Facebook profile, but the issue was you really didn’t click on it.
+The third most popular way you use to come back to Quick Sprout is through Twitter and Facebook.
+With my old design, I just linked you to my Twitter and Facebook profile, but the issue was you really didn’t click on it.

 Instead of just linking you to my social profiles, I now give you the ability to add me as a friend with one click.
-Plus I use social proof by showing you how many other people are friends with me, which helps entice you to do the same.
+Plus, I use social proof by showing you the number of Facebook friends I have, which helps entice you to become one as well.